gkapoor1/htmlmail/README.txt

 Troubleshooting

-     * Double-check admin/config/system/mailsystem and make sure you selected HTMLMailSystem for your Site-wide default (default-system) mail system.
+     * Double-check the [37]Mail System module settings and and make sure you selected HTMLMailSystem for your Site-wide default (default-system) mail system.
+     * Try selecting the [ ] (Optional) Debug checkbox at the [38]HTML
-     * Visit the module settings page at admin/config/system/htmlmail and check the [ ] (Optional) Debug checkbox, then re-send your message.
+       Mail module settings page and re-sending your message.
+     * Clear your cache after changing any .tpl.php files.
-     * Visit the [37]issue queue for support and feature requests.
+     * Visit the [39]issue queue for support and feature requests.

 Related Modules